johnvenkiah/CI_MS2_John_Venkiah/README.md

 7. See a timer ticking down from one minute
 8. See an end game screen alerting me of my score and how the quiz went
 9. Be able to choose to close the end game screen or play again
-15. Display a menu in a navigation bar or popout menu at the top of the page
+16. Display a menu in a navigation bar or popout menu at the top of the page
-16. Display a quiz for users to test their knowledge
+17. Display a quiz for users to test their
+21. Have a website that contains validated HTML, CSS and JavaScript

 #### Feature 3: The Piano (Play Page)